-The inspection was restricted by floor coverings, furniture and stored articles.
+The property was occupied at the time of the inspection, and the survey was restricted by floor coverings, furniture, stored articles and personal items.
 Those parts of the property concealed behind fitted units and sanitary fittings etc were not viewed.
 No access was gained into the sub-floor areas.
-The roof voids were inspected from the extent visible from the hatched without being fully entered.
+Only a limited and partial inspection of the roof voids was possible.